AdaCore/learn/content/courses/advanced-ada/parts/data_types/arrays.rst

 component to this array.
 In other words, :ada:`M` will have 10 components for its whole lifetime.

-.. admonition:: In the Ada Reference Manual

-    - :arm22:`3.6 Array Types <3-6>`

 Unconstrained Arrays vs. Vectors